pnupu/vault/README.md

 *(You should update this section with more specific details about your vault's functionality.)*

+## Fund Allocation and Data Model

+The logic for allocating user funds within the vault, managing positions, and tracking related data is a core aspect of this project.
+Key references for understanding this include:

+*   **Database Schema (ERD)**: An Entity Relationship Diagram, which can be found at `docs/Defi-position.jpg`, outlines the structure of the off-chain database used to manage accounts, investments, strategies, positions, and journaling of transactions.
+This schema details how user data, investment choices, and financial records are organized.
+*   **DeFi Position Calculations (`defi_position_calculations.pdf`)**: This document, located at `docs/defi_position_calculations.pdf`, details the methodologies and formulas used for calculating DeFi positions, tracking performance, and managing the financial aspects of fund allocation.
+It provides insights into how returns, AUM (Assets Under Management), and other key financial metrics are determined.

+These resources provide a deeper understanding of how user funds are managed and tracked throughout their lifecycle within the Solana Vault.

 ## Contributing

 Contributions are welcome!
 Please open an issue or submit a pull request.